What are Bitters? The Essence of Cocktail Flavor

 Think of the classic.
 The Old Fashioned.
 A simple cocktail combining the smoky, barrel aged flavor of bourbon with sugar, aromatic bitters and orange zest.
 Bourbon has a natural sweetness and the muddled sugar alone would be overpoweringly sweet to the palate.
 A few dashes of aromatic bitters and the fragrant oils of the orange zest soften the intense sweetness of the drink while balancing the smoky flavor of the bourbon with a complex bitter aftertaste.

 Ever notice that simple Gin & Tonic made at home with just gin and regular tonic soda doesn't seem to stack up against the bar?
 And how each bar or restaurant seems to have a unique twist on common drinks like the Moscow Mule, or the Mojito.
-Bartenders apply their own take on the drink by adding bitters and tweaking the recipes to create something unique and flavorful.
+Bartenders apply their own take on the drink by adding bitters and tweaking the recipes to create something unique and flavorful, check this site.
 And with their recipes come secrets of the trade that they probably don't want to share with you.

 However, we live in the time of the internet.
 Where bartenders and cocktail enthusiasts are more than willing to share their creations and detail all of the ingredients and bitters used along the process.
 So go ahead, poke around the world of mixology through Instagram #drinkstagram #mixology #cocktails for inspiration.